cept73/digiid-php-port-knock/README.md

 - Next
 - Copy specified text to file with specified name in folder /var/www/html/.well-known/...
 - Next
-- Copy first certificate to /etc/ssl/certs/ssl-cert-snakeoil.pem
+**- Copy first certificate to /etc/ssl/certs/ssl-cert-snakeoil.pem
-- Copy second certificate (private key) to /etc/ssl/private/ssl-cert-snakeoil.key (if you select other names, also correct /etc/apache2/sites-available/digiid-ssl.conf params SSLCertificateFile, SSLCertificateKeyFile)
+- Copy second certificate (private key) to /etc/ssl/private/ssl-cert-snakeoil.key **
+**(if you select other names, also correct /etc/apache2/sites-available/digiid-ssl.conf params SSLCertificateFile, SSLCertificateKeyFile)**

-3️⃣ (not mandatory) You may specify other settings in `/var/www/html/install/install` script in SETTINGS section (specify db name, db user,  ..):
+4️⃣ (not mandatory) You may specify other settings in `/var/www/html/install/install` script in SETTINGS section (specify db name, db user,  ..):
 ```
 # SETTINGS
 ....